Visiting scholars programme

 The School will offer a Welcome Pack, desk space, staff card, library access, some printing facilities and access to events organized by the School of Social Sciences.
 If required, the School will provide a letter of acceptance to the Visiting Scholars Programme to assist with visa arrangements.
 For all other visa enquires, applicants need to contact the UK Border Agency.
 You will need to make your own arrangements for travel and accommodation.

 The School is strongly committed to promoting equality and diversity.
 Our Visiting Scholars programme aims to be as inclusive as possible, and we welcome applications from scholars from all backgrounds and career stages who will be able to pursue high-quality research and engage fruitfully with existing researchers within the School.

 How to apply

 - If you wish to apply as a visiting scholar you must be sponsored by a School-based researcher.
 Ideally, you will have a connection with a scholar already in place.

 - Once you have a sponsor, you must complete the application form which includes a brief description of the project, a statement of support from the SoSS-based sponsor/co-researcher, a one page CV, two references and a scanned copy of your Passport / National ID.
-This application should be sent to Gillian Whitworth: firstname.lastname@example.org.
-Download the application form.
+This application should be sent to Gillian Whitworth: firstname.lastname@example.org (not to HR Services).

-- It will then be considered by the School Research Director, School Internationalisation Lead and the School Resource Officer.
+- It will then be considered by the School Research Director, School Internationalisation Lead and the School Resources Officer.